Ultimaker: Ultimaker Original

 The Ultimaker Original is the predecessor of the Ultimaker 2 and was released only a few months after the company was founded.
 The Ultimaker Original is sold as a kit containing laser-cut wood and technical components.
 The printer must be assembled by the user and is thus able to be tailored to the user's preference and modified to their will.
 In 2012, the Ultimaker Original was awarded Fastest and Most Accurate 3D printer available by MAKE Magazine.

 Ultimaker Original+

 The Ultimaker Original+ is the main successor to the Ultimaker Original.
 It has an upgraded 24V power supply and heated build plate, however, it is not compatible with dual extrusion due to the limitations of the power supply.

 Ultimaker 2

 The Ultimaker 2 is Ultimaker's first out-of-the-box 3D printer.
 After transportation, the user must calibrate the build plate and insert filament before printing.
 The Ultimaker 2 was released in 2013 and laid the foundations for a further two printers to be added to the family before it was upgraded in 2015.
 Like the rest of the family, it uses an SD card to print and an LCD screen and rotary wheel to navigate through its menus.
 The Ultimaker 2 is also single extrusion only.
-The Ultimaker 2 and its upgraded version, the Ultimaker 2+, have won countless awards and are widely regarded as some of the best commercial 3D printers to date.